MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/Set-FederationTrust.md

 ```

 ### -MetadataUrl
-The MetadataUrl parameter specifies the URL where WS-FederationMetadata is published by the Microsoft Federation Gateway.

-For GCC High or DoD tenants, use the value https://login.microsoftonline.us/FederationMetadata/2006-12/FederationMetadata.xml.
+The MetadataUrl parameter specifies the URL where WS-FederationMetadata is published by the Microsoft Federation Gateway. <br/><br/> **Note**: For GCC High or DoD tenants, use the value https://login.microsoftonline.us/FederationMetadata/2006-12/FederationMetadata.xml.

 ```yaml
 Type: Uri